SudeepGopavaram/VSD_YOSYS_TCL_WORKSHOP/README.md

   TCL scripting.
 The workshop's primary focus was on generating a comprehensive design report.
 This report is created by feeding design file paths in .csv format to a
   TCL program.
 By the end of the fifth day, the ultimate goal is to provide specific design details, including design data pathways, to the "TCL BOX," a user interface currently under development.
 The "TCL BOX" utilizes Yosys and Opentimer EDA tools to execute the design and produce a detailed design report.

+> This repo consist of following tasks-:
+1. create command (eg. suyosys) and pass .csv from UNIX shell to TCL script.
+2. convert all the inputs to format [1] & SDC format and pass to synthesis tool 'Yosys'.
+3. Convert format [1] & SDC to format [2] and pass to timing tool 'opentimer'.
+4. Generate the output report.

 ## Requirements
   * Linux